mprinc/vuex/docs/guide/modules.md

 <div class="scrimba"><a href="https://scrimba.com/p/pnyzgAP/cqKK4psq" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>

-Due to using a single state tree, all state of our application is contained inside one big object.
+Due to using <span class='definition'>a single state tree</span>, all state of our application is contained inside one big object.
 However, as our application grows in scale, the store can get really bloated.

-To help with that, Vuex allows us to divide our store into **modules**.
-Each module can contain its own state, mutations, actions, getters, and even nested modules - it's fractal all the way down:
+To help with that, Vuex allows us to <span class='definition'>divide our store into **modules**</span>.
+Each module can contain its <span class='important'>own state, mutations, actions, getters, and even nested modules</span> - it's fractal all the way down:

 ``` js
 const moduleA = {